core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #5 - YANG list instance filtering

 This "instance-identifier" extension allows the selection of a subset of data nodes within a list.
 This is accomplished by adding an extra element to the "instance-identifier".
 This element contains the subset of data nodes to be returned encoded as CBOR array.
-Each entry within this CBOR array is set to the delta between the current SID of the SID of targeted container as specified in the first entry of the "instance-identifier".
+Each entry within this CBOR array is set to the delta between the current SID and the SID of targeted container as specified in the first entry of the "instance-identifier".

 CoOL servers SHOULD implement this "instance-identifier" extension.
-When this extension is not supported, the CoOL server MUST ignore the third element of the "instance-identifier" and return the list instance as specified by the first tow elements of the "instance-identifier".
+When this extension is not supported, the CoOL server MUST ignore the third element of the "instance-identifier" and return the list instance as specified by the first two elements of the "instance-identifier".

-In this example, a CoOL client retrieves within the "/interfaces/interface" list (SID 1528) the leafs "/interfaces/interface/type" (SID 1533) and "/interfaces/interface/enabled" (SID 1530).
-The CoOL client also include in this request the selection of the leaf "/system/hostname" defined in "ietf-system".
+In this example, a CoOL client retrieves from within the "/interfaces/interface" list (SID 1528) the leafs "/interfaces/interface/type" (SID 1533) and "/interfaces/interface/enabled" (SID 1530).
+The CoOL client also includes in this request the selection of the leaf "/system/hostname" defined in "ietf-system".

 For example: